 - Act as a liaison with long-distance family members.

-Would care management help you and your loved one?
+Would a geriatric care manager help you and your loved one?

 - Does your loved one have limited support or live far away from family who can help?

-- Have you been suddenly plunged into a caregiving role due to illness or medical crisis and need help getting up to speed?
+- Have you been suddenly plunged into a caregiving role due to illness or medical crisis?
+Do you need help getting up to speed?

 - Does your loved one have multiple, or increasing, medical issues or conditions (including behavioral health needs)?